yurisuika/Zehn/README.md

 Currently this skin works fine on both [SteamFriendsPatcher](https://github.com/PhantomGamers/SFP/releases) and [Millennium](https://github.com/ShadowMonster99/millennium-steam-patcher/releases).

 #### Customization
 Zehn now supports Millennium's built-in configuration screen!
-You may select both config options and use the color editor from it.
-Some variables deemed not necessary to be turned into options may still be found in the `~/css/variables/` folder.
+You may select various options and use the color editor from it.

+Choose from both dark and light modes!
+You can now also blend a color into the window!
+See the `Theme` tab in the settings for these options.

 #### Features
 On Windows, the accent color will take your system's accent color by default.
 If you are on a system that does not support this variable, there is a fallback value.
-If you wish to change this, please manually enter the value in `~/config/theme/<theme>/colors.css`.
+If you wish to change this, please manually enter the value in `~/config/theme/mode/<theme>/colors.css`.

 Zehn features several added buttons for an improved experience:
 * The library window's menu button toggles the visibility of the root menu bar and the navigation menu bar.